July Marks Latino HIV Testing Month in New York State

-While the CDC and DOH recommend that everyone between the ages 13-64 should know their HIV status, having an HIV test is particularly important for those who have:
+While DOH recommends that everyone between the ages 13-64 know their HIV status, the HIV test is particularly important for those who have:

 - Injected drugs or steroids or shared equipment (e.g. needles, syringes, works) with others;